St. John’s visits Penn State after Merkle’s 31-point game - WTOP News

 University Park, Pennsylvania; Monday, 7 p.m.
 EST

-BOTTOM LINE: Penn State plays St. John’s after Gracie Merkle scored 31 points in Penn State’s 86-78 victory over the Drexel Dragons.
+BOTTOM LINE: Penn State hosts St. John’s after Gracie Merkle scored 31 points in Penn State’s 86-78 win against the Drexel Dragons.

-The Lady Lions have gone 6-0 at home.
-Penn State scores 87.4 points while outscoring opponents by 25.9 points per game.
+The Lady Lions have gone 6-0 in home games.
+Penn State is third in the Big Ten scoring 87.4 points while shooting 50.3% from the field.

-The Red Storm are 3-0 on the road.
-St. John’s has a 5-0 record in games decided by 10 points or more.
+The Red Storm are 3-0 in road games.
+St. John’s ranks ninth in the Big East with 20.9 defensive rebounds per game led by Kylie Lavelle averaging 3.4.

 Penn State makes 50.3% of its shots from the field this season, which is 14.3 percentage points higher than St. John’s has allowed to its opponents (36.0%).
-St. John’s averages 65.0 points per game, 3.5 more than the 61.5 Penn State gives up to opponents.
+St. John’s averages 5.7 made 3-pointers per game this season, 1.7 fewer made shots on average than the 7.4 per game Penn State allows.

-TOP PERFORMERS: Merkle is shooting 64.5% and averaging 21.1 points for the Lady Lions.
+TOP PERFORMERS: Merkle is scoring 21.1 points per game and averaging 9.5 rebounds for the Lady Lions.

-Skye Owen averages 1.4 made 3-pointers per game for the Red Storm, scoring 9.6 points while shooting 47.6% from beyond the arc.
+Lashae Dwyer is scoring 14.4 points per game and averaging 5.1 rebounds for the Red Storm.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.